mike01/pypacker/README.md

 	internal code documentation.
 This made understanding of the internal behaviour tricky.
 	After all the code documentation was pretty much extended for Pypacker.
 Documentation can be found in these directories and files:
-- examples (many examples showing the usage of Pypacker)
 - doc (auto generated documentations showing general header field definitions + general intro into pypacker)
+- examples/examples.py (many examples showing the usage of Pypacker)
 - pypacker.py (general Packet structure)

 Protocols itself (see layerXYZ) generally don't have much documentation because those are documented